Visualize Interactive Query Apache Hive data with Microsoft Power BI using direct query in HDInsight

 Load data from HDInsight

-- From the Get Data pane, type hdinsight in the search box.
-If you don't see HDInsight Interactive Query (Beta), you need to update your Power BI Desktop to the latest version.
+From the search results, select HDInsight Interactive Query, and then select Connect.
+If you don't see HDInsight Interactive Query, you need to update your Power BI Desktop to the latest version.

-- Enter the HTTP user credential, and then click OK.
-The default username is admin
+Enter the HTTP credentials, and then select Connect.
+The default user name is admin.

-From the left pane, select hivesampletale, and then click Load.
+From the Navigator window in the left pane, select hivesampletale.

 Continue from the last procedure.

-- From the Fields pane, select country and devicemake.
-You can see the data plotted on the map.
+From the Fields pane, select country and devicemake.
+A world map with the data points appears in the main window after a few moments.

-In this article, you learned how to visualize data from HDInsight using Power BI.
-To learn more, see the following articles:
+In this article, you learned how to visualize data from HDInsight using Microsoft Power BI.
+For more information on data visualization, see the following articles:

-- Visualize Hive data with Microsoft Power BI using ODBC in Azure HDInsight.
+- Visualize Apache Hive data with Microsoft Power BI using ODBC in Azure HDInsight.

 - Connect Excel to HDInsight with the Microsoft Hive ODBC Driver.